Allin Braund: Teaching

+Artistic career

 Over this period he developed a style of cubist space in his lithographs. they were quick to find critical acclaim.
 Some of these lithographs were chosen to represent Great Britain at the 1954 Venice Biennale.
 There he joined his contemporaries; Lucian Freud, Henry Moore, Francis Bacon, Ben Nicholson, Henry Cliffe and Eduardo Paolozzi.
 He became a major force in British art from the early 1950s and gained a following overseas.